shogun-toolbox/shogun/doc/cookbook/source/examples/gaussian_processes/gaussian_process_regression.rst

 .. sgexample:: gaussian_process_regression.sg:train_and_apply

+We can compute the predictive variances as

+.. sgexample:: gaussian_process_regression.sg:compute_variance

 The prediction above is based on arbitrarily set hyperparameters :math:`\boldsymbol{\theta}`: kernel width :math:`\tau`, kernel scaling :math:`\gamma` and observation noise :math:`\sigma^2`.
 We can also learn these parameters by optimizing the marginal likelihood :math:`p(\mathbf{y}|\mathbf{X}, \boldsymbol{\theta})` w.r.t. :math:`\boldsymbol{\theta}`.
 To do this, we define a :sgclass:`CGradientModelSelection`, passing to it a :sgclass:`CGradientEvaluation` with its own :sgclass:`CGradientCriterion`, specifying the gradient scheme and direction.
 Then we can follow the gradient and apply the chosen :math:`\boldsymbol{\theta}` back to the CGaussianProcessRegression instance.